 - in any medium of public communication.

-Direct negotiation with a body corporate which has expressed interest is expected to commence immediately after the publication is done.
+Direct negotiation with a body corporate that has expressed interest is expected to commence immediately after the publication is done.

 The law on assignment in the petroleum industry is total prohibition except with the written approval of the Minister.
-Section 16 of Act 919 provides that, a contractor or a licensee shall not without the written approval of the Minister, directly or indirectly assign the interest of the contractor under a petroleum agreement, whether in whole or in part, to a third party or an affiliate.
+Section 16 of Act 919 provides that a contractor or a licensee shall not without the written permission of the Minister, directly or indirectly assign the interest of the contractor under a petroleum agreement, whether in whole or in part, to a third party or an affiliate.

 Under Regulation 27 of L.I 2359, an application for approval of an assignment submitted to the Minister shall be accompanied by

-- the final terms and conditions for the assignment and evidence of the proposed qualifications of the assignee to be a licensee or a contractor
+- the final terms and conditions for the transfer and evidence of the proposed qualifications of the assignee to be a licensee or a contractor

-- the unconditional undertaking by the assignee to, following the approval of the Minister, assume all obligations from the assigned participating interest of the licence or the petroleum agreement; and
+- the unconditional undertaking by the assignee to, following the approval of the Minister, assume all obligations from the assigned participating interest of the license or the petroleum agreement; and

-- a statement of the assignor that indicates that the assignor accepts to be bound as a licensee or as a contractor party to petroleum agreement to all the terms and conditions of the agreement.
+- a statement of the assignor that indicates that the assignor accepts to be bound as a licensee or as a contracting party to petroleum agreement to all the terms and conditions of the contract.

 Section 15 of Act 919 and Regulation 26 of L.I 2359 governs change of ownership of a body corporate licensed to undertake petroleum activities in Ghana.
-It is worthy to note that, in Ghana a licenced company be it a contractor or sub-contractor shall not transfer a share of that contractor's or sub-contractor's incorporated company to a third party or an affiliate.
-It is therefore imperative to note that, the diversification of the ownership of a licence company through the transfer of shares to a third party is prohibited.
-However, same is allowed under the following circumstances with the written approval of the appropriate authorities.
+It is worthy to note that, in Ghana, a licensed company is it a contractor or sub-contractor, shall not transfer a share of that contractor's or subcontractor's incorporated company to a third party or an affiliate.
+It is, therefore, imperative to note that the diversification of the ownership of a licensed company through the transfer of shares to a third party is prohibited.
+However, the same is allowed under the following circumstances with the written approval of the appropriate authorities.